plus3network/PHPHelpers/README.markdown

 ## Installation

 You can either include the individual files into your application or put them somewhere in your include path.
 Make sure you conform to the license.

+## License

+These files are licensed under the GNU Lesser General Public License.
+You can read more about it at http://www.opensource.org/licenses/lgpl-2.1.php